kopf/radiostats/README.md

 but for the most part it should be necessary to just create a class that inherits from `GenericScraper` and defines `self.name`, `self.tracklist_urls` and `self.extract_tracks`.

-Scrapers do not need to take care of the following:
+Scrapers do *not* need to take care of the following:

 * Decoding HTML entities
+* Determining a canonical artist name and song title for entries (the [normalize job](https://github.com/kopf/radiostats/blob/master/scraper/management/commands/normalize.py) takes care of this, querying Last.fm for metadata, so that the application doesn't record "Beatles, The - Taxman" and "The Beatles - Taxman" as two different songs by different artists)
-* Mistaken deduplication of tracks on radio websites
+* Deduplication of mistakenly duplicated tracks on radio websites (the [remove_duplicates job](https://github.com/kopf/radiostats/blob/master/scraper/management/commands/remove_duplicates.py) takes care of this)
 * Retrying GET requests (as long as the `http_get` helper is used)

 Once the scraper is written, an entry needs to be added to the `SCRAPERS` dict in the following form: